hotrodorm/hotrod/hotrod-project/hotrod-generator/agenda.md

 We'll use:

-- **Layout**: for the structure that mimics the database tables and views.
+- **Layout**: for the class with structure and no behavior that mimics the database columns for a table, view or Nitro result set.
 - **Model**: for the class where the developer can add extra behavior and properties.

 Other words considered: